harshislearning/Temperature-Sensor-Simulation/README.md

 Software-only temperature monitoring pipeline: sensor simulator -> MQTT -> ROS2-like bridge -> Flask live dashboard.

-## Instructions on how to run the system:
+## Instructions on how to run the system & dependencies required:

 ###   Step 1 : Install Mosquitto MQTT broker on Windows 11: